 No luck either way.

 At last, I just started reaching out to local hotel/motel owners.
 They too were unsure, but finally someone pointed me in the direction of the actual landowners where the shots were filmed.
 I reached out to them and…paydirt!
-Sharon Falconer, one of the landowners, not only knew the area but offered to take us there for a relatively small fee.
+Sue Falconer, one of the landowners, not only knew the area but offered to take us there for a relatively small fee.

 But still, my semi-OCD about the whole thing (this had now become a huge challenge that I was determined to overcome) was gnawing at me during the whole lead up to the trip so I tried reaching out to others in order to get some kind of secondary confirmation.

 No one was able to guarantee anything and I’m sure everyone I asked thought I was completely nuts.
 Even on our tour of the Wellington film locations our guide (who himself was obsessed with showing us exact spots used in exact screen caps) didn’t seem too confident about anything.
 Worse, he painstakingly showed the tour how often multiple locations were used in creating certain shots, sometimes from locations hundreds of miles apart.

 The morning of our tour arrived and Sue picked us up from where we were staying.
 Her confidence and encyclopedic knowledge about the movies and region in general was very encouraging right from the start.
 Still… this was literally our only chance at this and at this point it had nothing to do even with the movies… I just wanted to WIN.

 As we crossed over onto her property though, that feeling quickly faded.
 The whole Ida Valley and specifically the Poolburn Reservoir/Bonspiel Station area is simply magic.
 More than anywhere else we went, the landscape is utterly fantastical.
 Nothing was changed for the movies, aside for a few road improvements and the removal of some fences.
 This was really Rohan, home of the horse lords, with the unique rocks sticking out of the ground in all kinds of crazy formations.